-Together with the Center on Globalization and Sustainable Development, CCSI has drafted a report on “Leveraging Paraguay’s Hydropower for Sustainable Economic Development.”
+Together with the Center on Globalization and Sustainable Development, CCSI published in 2013 a report on “Leveraging Paraguay’s Hydropower for Sustainable Economic Development.”
 The report (traducción inofficial en español):

 - outlines the current challenges faced by the electricity sector and recommends how these could be addressed;